cybaj/reading/docs/about/README.md

 ---
 title: About
-description: "who am i" and "what will be written"
+description: who am i and what will be written
 ---
 # whoami